melonproject-archive/documentation/chapters/registry.md

     address _asset,
     string _name,
     string _symbol,
-    uint _decimals,
     string _url,
     uint _reserveMin,
     uint[] _standards,
     bytes4[] _sigs
-) auth`
+) public auth`

-This function requires that the caller is the `owner` or the current contract.
+This public function requires that the caller is the `owner` or the current contract.
 It then requires that the asset token's information be previously registered.
 The function then updates the following information for a specific asset token within the Registry contract as per the following parameters:

 `address _asset` - The address of the asset token contract to be registered.
 `string _name` - The human-readable name of the asset token.
 `string _symbol` - The human-readable symbol of the asset token.
-`uint _decimals` - The divisibility precision of the token.
 `string _url` - The URL for extended information of the asset token.
 `uint reserveMin` - An integer representing the Kyber Network reserve minimum.
 `uint[] _standards` - An array of integers representing EIP standards to which this asset token conforms.